jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 The phenomenon of hydrogen self-ignition has been observed not only in theoretical models but also in real-world applications @Ayi2024.
 This practical manifestation underscores the critical importance of safe hydrogen handling methods, particularly for experimental validation tests of #glspl("swith").
 Consequently, further investigations are imperative to establish and refine safe working protocols.
 To better understand the recommendation in @tab_28 for maintaining low pressure inside hydrogen containers, the work of @jallais2017effects shall be examined in detail.
-They conducted investigations into the effects of different oxidizing agents on the spontaneous ignition of hydrogen.
+They investigated the effects of various oxidizing agents on hydrogen's spontaneous ignition.
 Their experimental setup involved the release of hydrogen from a high-pressure vessel through a nozzle, similar to previously mentioned studies.
 However, a key distinguishing feature of this experiment was the controlled environment surrounding the hydrogen jet.
-Unlike earlier investigations that used a free atmosphere, @jallais2017effects introduced a constant flow of various oxidizing agents perpendicular to the hydrogen jet.
+Unlike earlier investigations that had a free atmosphere, @jallais2017effects introduced a constant flow of various oxidizing agents perpendicular to the hydrogen jet.
 The oxidizing agents tested included air, pure oxygen (O#sub[2]), nitrous oxide (N#sub[2]O), and acetylene (C#sub[2]H#sub[2]).
 The experimental apparatus utilized a straight expansion tube with specific dimensions: a diameter of $4 "mm"$ and a length of $10 "cm"$.
 To capture the spontaneous ignition events, the researchers employed a high-speed camera.
 Additionally, they measured external overpressures to quantify the effects of the ignition events.
-The experimental findings, of these experiments, displayed in @fig_24, illustrate the influence of both the pressure in the hydrogen container and the ambient gas composition on the likelihood of self-ignition.
+The experimental findings displayed in @fig_24 illustrate the influence of both the pressure in the hydrogen container and the ambient gas composition on the likelihood of self-ignition.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/1_Hydro/2_Experiment/2_H2_Experiments.png",